ruuda/blog/posts/adding-unpack-to-rcl.md

 </code></pre>

-The difference is superficial, but it is one of those difference between a tool that technically does what you need, and one that’s a joy to use.
+The difference is superficial, but it is one of those differences between a tool that technically does what you need, and one that’s a joy to use.
 Moreover,